shlomi1993/llm-from-scratch/README.md

     download    Download GPT2 model files
-    pretrain    Train a GPT2 foundation model from scratch generate    Generate text using a pre-trained GPT2 model finetune    Fine-tune a pre-trained GPT2 foundation model spam-ham    Classify text as spam or ham using a classification fine-tuned model chat-bot    Chat with an instruction fine-tuned assistant model
+    pretrain    Train a GPT2 foundation model from scratch generate    Generate text using a pre-trained GPT2 model finetune    Fine-tune a pre-trained GPT2 model for downstream tasks spam-ham    Classify text as spam or ham using a fine-tuned classification model chat        Chat with an instruction fine-tuned assistant model coder       Get coding assistance from a fine-tuned coder model
 ```

 For each command, use `--help` to see additional arguments, options and flags.
 There are many options and flags, but most of them have default values!